ryan-mcclue/unsw/comp3231/week4.md

 * Linked
   - Access: Fast sequential, slow random
-* Indexed (a data structure which has pointers to all blocks)
+* Indexed (a data structure which has pointers to all blocks) (considered 1write as the shifting of block numbers occurs in inode that is in ram, not disk)
   - Access: Fast sequential, fast random
   (ext fs uses inodes with pointers for each file, FAT has a single file allocation table for all files, index block, file control block etc.)
   (there is memory overhead of maintaining ) (updating/deleting are only 1 write)
-TODO: if passing in filename, have to traverse directory than inode?

 Storing free blocks:
-* Linked list: fast search, not contiguous
-* Bitmap: slow search, high memory, contiguous
+* Linked list: no extra space, slower as more disk accesses (storage free, as store free blocks in blocks themselves)
+* Bitmap: faster search, contiguous (used by linux as contiguous faster for hardware and caching) (if deleted, actually only mark as free on bitmap, block is not physically cleared)

 A sparse file has logical size different to physical, i.e. stores 0s in metadata rather than storing